AdarshGit07/To-do-list-Web-app/README.md

 # To-do-list-Web-app
 A To do list web application with database

-A to-do-list web app for your daily chores deployed for remote use on WWW.
+A to-do-list web app for your daily chores deployed for on the internet with database.

 https://warm-citadel-01778.herokuapp.com